greg-raven/Uncommon-Sense/_drafts/staging.md

 There are no mistakes.
 The events we bring upon ourselves, no matter how unpleasant, are necessary in order to learn what we need to learn; whatever steps we take, they're necessary to reach the places we've chosen to go.
 Richard Bach

 In a free society, standards of public morality can be measured only by whether physical coercion --- violence against persons or property --- occurs.
 There is no right not to be offended by words, actions or symbols.
-Richard E. Sincere, Jr.
+Richard E. Sincere Jr.

 I think that every true reformer, every real friend of liberty, will agree with me in saying that if we must erect safeguards, they should be rather for the security of the individual than of the mass, and that our chiefest care must be to train the majority to respect the rights of the minority, to prevent the claims of the few from being trampled under foot by the caprice or passion of the many.
 Richard John Cartwright

 In a free society, standards of public morality can be measured only by whether physical coercion --- violence against persons or property --- occurs.
 There is no right not to be offended by words, actions or symbols.
-Richard E. Sincere, Jr.
+Richard E. Sincere Jr.

 It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.
 If it doesn't agree with experiment, it's wrong.' ― Richard Feynman